aaronbieber/sunshine.el/README.md

 ## Usage

-To display the forecast for your location, call `sunshine-forecast'.
+To display the forecast for your location, call `sunshine-forecast`.

 Two key mappings are available within the forecast window: